Jamf Protect Security Event Forwarding with a Webhook

 • Headers: Set Content-Type to application/json

-• Authentication: None (authentication handled via webhook URL)
+• Authentication: None (authentication handled via the unique webhook URL)

 • Data Format: JSON